Skip to content

 cat /tmp/temp_k2s.pub >> ~/.ssh/authorized_keys && cat ~/.ssh/authorized_keys

-3. Add new node with K2s CLI
+3. Add the new node with K2s CLI

 Text Only